-As healthcare organizations migrate toward new security, reporting, compliance, and technology requirements, organizations are seeing the light in the cloud computing environment.
+Conclusion As healthcare organizations migrate toward new security, reporting, compliance, and technology requirements, organizations are seeing the light in the cloud computing environment.
 Although the healthcare sector is wary of adopting new technologies, they remain an integral part of the growing cloud movement.
 The healthcare industry experienced strong growth between 2010 and 2015, during which time cloud services were projected to reach \$148.8 billion worldwide.
 Cloud computing has become more important than ever, especially in healthcare organizations.
 This can be attributed to the fact that the benefits of cloud computing in providing solutions to the challenges of managing a secure and cost-effective IT environment are becoming more appropriate and critical for healthcare organizations, regardless of their nature and size.
 This is largely due to the adoption of cloud technology to provide security, compliance and quality of care to the healthcare industry.

-Lumen21 is a company that specializes in the area of IT Security and Compliance.
-Lumen21 has a series of solutions and services for used by Healthcare organizations in order to leverage newer technology while meeting its regulatory and security responsibilities.
-Lumen21's Compliant Cloud Computing Solution is truly HIPAA compliant and also maps to NIST SP-800-144, NIST SP 500-299 standards as well as it complies with or exceeds the Cloud Security Alliance Framework (CSA).
-Lumen21 enables the process of compliance and allows a healthcare company the ability to measure, monitor, report and improve that process.
-Lumen21 offers its O365+ Compliance Service leveraging Microsoft products such as O365 Enterprise, Enterprise Mobility, Device management and Azure Storage, implementing the necessary controls that are configured and monitored to meet regulatory standards.
-That is why at Lumen21 we believe HIPAA compliance is not a statement, it's a continuous process that is vetted and certified.
-You can learn more about our solutions that can help you meet regulatory compliance in your It operations as well as enhance your security by reaching out to us at sales@lumen21.com or visit us at www.lumen21.com HIPAA compliance is not a statement, it's a continuous process that is vetted and certified.
+Lumen21 specializes in providing security and compliance IT solutions for regulated industries.
+Our compliant cloud computing solution is truly HIPAA compliant.
+The Lumen21 solution is compliant with FFIEC, HIPAA/HITECH, PCI and FISMA requirements.
+The Lumen21-compliant cloud computing solution also complies with NIST SP-800-144, NIST SP 500-299 standards and meets or exceeds the Cloud Security Alliance Framework (CSA).
+Lumen21 offers its O365+ compliance service by leveraging Microsoft products such as O365 Enterprise, Enterprise Mobility, device management and Azure Storage, implementing the necessary controls that are configured and monitored to meet regulatory standards.
 You can learn more about our solution by reaching out to us at sales@lumen21.com or visit us at www.lumen21.com